CloudNativeInfra/cni/en/ch01-what-is-cloud-native-infrastructure.md

 Moving health responsibilities into the application makes the application much easier to manage and automate.
 The application should know if it’s running properly and what it relies on (e.g., access to a database) to provide business value.
 This means developers will need to work with product managers to define what business functions application serves and to write the tests accordingly.

-Examples of applications that provide health checks include Zookeeper’s ruok com‐mand7 and etcd’s HTTP /health endpoint.
+Examples of applications that provide health checks include Zookeeper’s ruok command and etcd’s HTTP / health endpoint.

 Applications have more than just healthy or unhealthy states.
 They will go through a startup and shutdown process during which they should report their state through their health check.
 If the application can let the platform know exactly what state it is in, it will be easier for the platform to know how to operate it.